dart-lang/language/working/augmentation-libraries/feature-specification.md

     **TODO: Is this the right way to handle initializing formals?**

-*   The constructor augmentation specifies any default values. *Default values defined solely by the original constructor.*
+*   The constructor augmentation specifies any default values. *Default values are defined solely by the original constructor.*

 *   The original constructor is `const` and the augmenting constructor is not or vice versa.